Apply for a school place

 - 2 forms of proof that you live in the school’s catchment area (for example, council tax notification form, utility bill or child tax credit form.) - If you don't have a paper bill, you can download a copy of your council tax bill from within your online account here.

-- The council tax notification must be your most recent bill, issued for 2020/21.
+- The council tax notification must be your most recent bill

 - The utility bill must not be more than 6 months old.